chtoucas/Abc/README.md

 # Abécédaire

 Abc features a rich option type for C#.

-**Status:** _unstable_
-- The API should be stable.
-- Testing is well underway but there is still a lot to be done.
 - Supported frameworks:
   * .NET Standard 2.0
   * .NET Standard 2.1 w/ nullable annotations